slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

     --type "${type}" | jq -r '.payload' | base64 -d | jq
 ```

 The command above only verifies the authenticity of the attestation, i.e., that it was created by the right entity (the reusable workflow).
-In practice, before a container is deployed, the admission contrller must also verify each `scope` field against the deployment environment.
-In our demo, the GCP service account must be compared to the service account the pod is running under.
+In practice, before a container is deployed, the admission controller must also verify each `scope` field against the deployment environment.
+In our demo, the google service account must be compared to the service account the pod is running under.

 ### Do it at home